77 Things You Should Never Throw Out (and How to Reuse Them)

 Wait!
-Before you toss these items in the trash or recycling bin, check out all of the brilliant ways you can repurpose them around your home.
+Before you toss these items in the trash or recycling bin, check out all of these clever ways you can repurpose them around your home.

 Foam Beverage Can Holders

 How many times have you stubbed your toe on your metal bed frame?
-Ouch!
-Here’s a creative way to protect your piggies.
+Here’s a creative way to protect your toes.
 Cover the bare metal leg and wheel with a foam beverage can holder.
-It’ll save your toes and prevent carpet dents and hardwood floor scratches to boot! — reader Vito Accetta.
+It’ll save your toes and prevent carpet dents and hardwood floor scratches to boot!

-Forget the old coffee can filled with your lifetime collection of screws, washers and other hardware.
+It might be time to upgrade the old coffee can filled with your lifetime collection of screws, washers and other hardware.
 Take 10 minutes to organize the miscellany in ice cube trays.
 Nail together a case from scrap plywood and carry it right to the job at hand.
-Thanks to reader Leo McSherry for this extremely cool tip.

 The next time you need to clean your window blinds, slip an old sock on your hand!
 Your hand makes a perfect tool for reaching all the nooks and crannies on the blinds, and the sock picks up dust wonderfully.